Aloha Wela Wela, Charley Stoddard!

 Charles Stoddard took a position as chair of the English literature department at the University of Notre Dame in the mid-1880s, but would be forced to resign because of the Catholic Church’s position on homosexuality.
 That pronounced shunning put an end to his struggles over prominently held religion beliefs and his alternative lifestyle.
 He made peace with his temperaments and his inclinations.
 “I’d rather be a sea islander sitting naked in the sun before my grass hut,” Stoddard wrote during his later years, “than be the Pope of Rome.”

 Both Aimée and Charley, in spite of their indiscretions, were well liked in Bohemian circles and by the public at large.
 In April 1903, Stoddard returned to San Francisco and was the guest of honor at a welcome-home party at the Bohemian Club with Henry James and Enrico Caruso in attendance.
-He then settled in Monterey, California, with a hope of recovering his failing health.
+He then settled in Monterrey, California, with a hope of recovering his failing health.
 He traveled within California on occasion and was in San Francisco during the 1906 San Francisco earthquake and fire.
-Stoddard stayed on in Monterey, where he was diagnosed with heart disease, until his death from a heart attack on April 23, 1909.
+Stoddard stayed on in Monterrey, where he was diagnosed with heart disease, until his death from a heart attack on April 23, 1909.